mfolivas/phoenix/README.md

 This project is a proof-of-concept (POC) for extracting entities and relationships from unstructured text/Markdown using spaCy for Named Entity Recognition (NER).
 The application is built with FastAPI and follows Domain-Driven Design (DDD) and SOLID principles.

+## Overview

+### Entity Extraction from Unstructured Text/Markdown
+This application provides an approach to extract entities (e.g., people, organizations, locations) and identify relationships within text/Markdown files.

+### Development of an API Endpoint
+The application exposes a Python-based API endpoint using FastAPI that:
+- Accepts text/Markdown content as input
+- Returns detected entities and their relationships in a structured format (JSON, CSV, Excel, or Parquet)

+### Tools and Methodologies
+- **NER Framework**: spaCy for named entity recognition with the en_core_web_md model
+- **API Framework**: FastAPI for creating RESTful API endpoints
+- **Architecture**: Domain-Driven Design (DDD) and SOLID principles

+### Additional Features
+- **Graph Visualization**: Visualize extracted nodes and their relationships
+- **Configurable Entity Types & Relationship Threshold**: Configure entity types and set a threshold for the "strength" of relationships
+- **Document Parsing from PDFs**: Parse PDF documents to extract text before performing entity extraction

 ## Project Structure

 - **docs/**: Contains documentation, including the ProjectPhoenixPlan.md.